caleyass/Diagram3d/README.md

 - **Pie Chart**: Render pie charts with labels, customizable colors, and heights.
 - **Customizable Axes**: You are provided with X, Y, and Z axes to your charts, with style you can edit: adjust thickness of line, arrow size, font size.
 - **SwiftUI Integration**: Use `UIViewRepresentable` components to integrate charts into SwiftUI views.

+Each chart has initializers for 2 or 3 dimensional values.

 ## Installation